hbstack/site/content/blog/replace-meta-modules/index.en.md

   type=code
 >}}

-And then remove or replace the unwanted modules, for example, you might want to replace the `github.com/hbstack/header/modules/search` with `github.com/hbstack/header/modules/docsearch` for your open source project documentations site.
+And then remove or replace the unwanted modules, for example, you might want to replace the `github.com/hbstack/header/modules/search` with `github.com/hbstack/header/modules/docsearch` for your open source project documentation site.

 {{< bs/alert >}}
 For other configurations written in YAML or JSON, you'll need to convert it to corresponding languages first.